turing-knowledge-graphs/meet-ups/README.md

 Events in [eventbrite](https://www.eventbrite.com/cc/knowledge-graphs-interest-group-256569).

+### Upcoming event:

+- 5th Meet-up: *October 27* (11am-4pm BST), 2022.
+In person at [the Alan Turing Institute](https://www.turing.ac.uk/about-us/how-get-alan-turing-institute) (Enigma room).
+  - Participation: up to 45 (in-person) attendees and some sessions broadcasted online.
+  - Registration via eventbrite (TBA)
+  - Format: Meet-up and following together the last sessions of the [International Semantic Web Conference - ISWC (Virtual)}(https://iswc2022.semanticweb.org/).
+  - Tentative agenda (depending on the ISWC program):
+    - 11am: Intro from organisers and a talks from participants
+    - 12pm: Lunch and networking
+    - 1pm: Connection to ISWC to attend one of the keynotes
+    - 2pm: Coffee and networking
+    - 2:30pm: Attendance of one of the ISWC parallel session
+    - 3:45pm Closure

 ### Symposiums
 - 1st Symposium: June 17th 2022 (10am-4pm BST), at [the Alan Turing Institute](https://www.turing.ac.uk/about-us/how-get-alan-turing-institute) (Enigma room).
   - Format: up to 45 participants in person, broadcasted online.